abhishek-kumar-code/Redfish_Public/Specification.md

 #### Service entry point discovery

-While the service itself is at a well-known URI, clients should discover the service host.
+While the service itself is at a well-known URI, clients need to discover the network address of the service.
 Redfish, like UPnP, uses SSDP for discovery.
 SSDP is supported in a wide variety of devices, such as printers.
 It is simple, lightweight, IPv6 capable and suitable for implementation in embedded environments.
 Redfish is investigating additional service entry point discovery (e.g., DHCP-based) approaches.

 For more information, see the clause on [Discovery](#discovery)